yoember/yoember.github.io/index.md

 //...
 ```

-So, we will use the new syntax.
+We will use the new syntax.

 The `computed()` function could have more parameters.
 The first parameters are always variables/properties in string format; what we would like to use inside our function.
 The last parameter is a `function()`.
 Inside this function we will have access to the properties with `this.get()`.
 In Ember.js we read properties with `this.get('propertyName')` and update properties with `this.set('propertyName', newValue)`.

 *From Ember version 2.17, we import directly the `computed` function instead of using the global `Ember` namespace.
 It means, you will use `computed()` mainly in your codebase and not `Ember.computed()`.*